twosixlabs/armory-example/TUTORIAL.md

 step.
 You can find sample job-files in the `armory-example` directory in the `official_scenario_configs` and `example_scenarios` directories.

+> TODO: is there a explainable difference between the two directories?

-Using one of the provided jobs, run
+To evaluate one of the provided scenarios, run
 ```
 armory run official_scenario_configs/so2sat_baseline.json
 ```